RyanTheWebDev/RyanTheWebDev/README.md

 - :telescope: I'm currently learning on becoming a full-stack web developer.

-- :seedling: Currently, exploring HTML5&CSS3 on Udemy.
+- :seedling: Currently, exploring HTML5&CSS3 on Udemy and The Odin Project.

 - :zap: In my free time, I enjoy going out on a hike or camping.